top of page

 Your attack scrambles your target's senses and leaves them slow to react.

-Action - Melee/Ranged - 1 Creature - 1 Round - Uses Equal to Proficiency Bonus/Long Rest
+Once Per Turn - Melee/Ranged - 1 Creature - 1 Round - Uses Equal to Proficiency Bonus/Long Rest

-You use your normal attack action, but on your first hit on this turn, you can try to daze your target.
+When you damage a creature with a weapon, you can try to daze your target.
 Your DC for this ability equals 8 + your proficiency bonus + your STR or DEX modifier (your choice).

 Constitution Save